Surviving Domestic and Narcissistic Abuse

 Dredging up the past is always tricky, but I know I’m on the right track, as it doesn’t feel like I’m picking the scab of old wounds anymore.
 It’s healed and become my history, and that’s all history is; scar tissue.
 Moreover, I write without malice and bear no ill will.
 Because I now understand the shortcomings of those who hurt me and forgive them.
 Besides, life is too short to bear grudges; grudges make you bitter.
 Forgiveness is the greatest gift you can give yourself.

-Safe to say I’m still a work in progress, both my physical and mental health have suffered as a result.
-I still have off days and there will always be triggers.
-Fleeting memories, a particular song on the radio or hearing cruel words spoken.
-For sure, I still break out in a sweat when I get a waft of Fahrenheit.
-But then I remind myself that in spite of the trauma and dysfunction; I defied the odds.
+Safe to say I’m still a work in progress, both my physical and mental health suffered as a result.
+I still have off days and there will always be catapults – a melody or cruel words spoken; a waft of Fahrenheit.

 We read to know we are not alone.